Skip to Main Content

 However, if your variable interest rate is based on an index, such as the prime rate, and the index goes up, your issuer does not have to notify you that your interest rate will go up as well.
 The issuer also doesn’t have to give you advance notice of when your promotional interest period will end (though you should already be aware of such information from the terms of the promotional offer).

-Issuers also don’t have to notify you in advance if they decide to close your credit card account.
+And the hard truth is that issuers also don’t have to notify you in advance if they decide to close your credit card account.

 While you can manage your account responsibly and avoid being in this situation, you could still find yourself impacted by a card closure.
 Adding insult to injury, a card issuer doesn’t even need to notify you in advance if it decides to go ahead and close your account.

-You don’t use your card
+1. You don’t use your card

-That sort of strategic spending is good for you, but it isn’t in the best interest of the card issuer, particularly if the card doesn’t carry an annual fee.
+That sort of strategic spending can be good for you, but it isn’t in the best interest of the card issuer, particularly if the card doesn’t carry an annual fee.
 The issuer is trying to generate business off your account and has allocated a part of its lending power to your account.
-If you don’t use this card, your account remains inactive and does not generate the fees the issuer would receive were you to use the card.

-You didn’t accept new terms
+2. You didn’t accept new terms

 The Credit Card Accountability Responsibility and Disclosure (CARD) Act lays out that a card issuer has to send you advance notice of such significant changes, which could also include a hike in late payment fees or cash advance fees, among other things.
 It will have to give you notice 45 days in advance and allow you to opt-out if you don’t accept the changes.
 If you do choose to opt-out, the card issuer is free to close your account.

 There are other changes, such as raising your minimum payment, for which the issuer has to give you the same advance notice, but doesn’t have to give you the right to opt-out.
-And when it comes to closing your account, the law doesn’t even require advance notification.
+And when it comes to closing your account, the law doesn’t require advance notification.

-You didn’t comply with card terms
+3. You didn’t comply with card terms

 If you repeatedly make late payments, that could be a cause for concern.
 And if your payment doesn’t go through, say your check bounces, and this happens more than once, your issuer might want to review your account.